 There is no need to appeal a status of Financial Aid Warning, as students in this status are allowed to continue to receive aid.

 If, during the appeal process, it is determined that the student will require more than one term/semester to meet the progress standards outlined above, an appeal may be approved and the student placed on an "academic plan."
 The student's progress will be reviewed at the end of each semester (or Mayterm, if the student is enrolled) to ensure that the student is progressing toward "good standing" and is meeting the requirements of the academic plan.
 If the student is meeting the requirements of the academic plan (or has attained "good standing"), the student will be eligible to continue receiving financial aid.
-Any changes to an "academic plan" must be approved by the Financial Aid Office.
+Any changes to an "academic plan" must be approved by Student Financial Services.

 Reestablishing Aid Eligibility

 Students whose status is either Financial Aid Warning or Financial Aid Probation must bring the qualitative and quantitative measures up to or above the minimum standard (see "Satisfactory Academic Progress") in order to regain Good Standing.

 A student on Financial Aid Probation and who could not be reasonably expected to regain Good Standing after only one period of probation may, following an appeal, be allowed to be on Continued Probation if the previous semester’s performance would meet the qualitative and quantitative standards when examined on its own.
 This will be at the discretion of the Director of Financial Aid.